sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 This document uses integer values as index values in CBOR maps.

-This document defines a new a new registry entitled "CoSWID Items Registry".
+This document defines a new a new registry titled "CoSWID Items".
 Future registrations for this registry are to be made based on {{RFC8126}} as follows:

 | Range             | Registration Procedures